ForgoneReality/invictus/README.md

 ## Known Bugs

-- Rotational bug!!
-- Need confirmation that replay level on Level 2 has synced music
-- Need confirmation that boss 2 appears on time with music
 - Make drops intervally shadow blur (minor)
 - Tapping: Default Weapon (or ones with additional cooldowns) do not respond properly to tapping instead of holding (minor)
 - Instructions not centered